 A child’s brain is not fully functional at 5, 10, 15, and even 18.
 And because their brains are not fully matured, their decisions are also not fully matured.
 To make assumptions that your child can be responsible with a brain that is not fully developed is naive and immature as a parent.

 I realize that the things I am saying could be touchy to some people, but in the long run I have never seen this type of parenting to be on the positive side.
 Instead, they usually prove to be highly destructible for all that are involved.

 Can we honestly say that our children, when left to their own devices at a young age with only limited guidance and some long discussions about responsibility, will make them all of a sudden discerning and wise to know what they are doing?

 If Will and Jada and other parents took the time to study and research the tremendous amount of evidence about the developing brain in children, teens and young adults up to the age of 25, they would see that the frontal lobe of their brains are not completely formed.
 And because of this, that leaves many issues wide open since this part of the brain regulates decision making, problem solving, control of behaviors, their consciousness, and emotions.

 If you don’t have someone guiding you through those stages of a child’s growth, then you leave an open door for major consequences as a parent and for your child.
-I have seen teens spent time with their parents who’ve given many lessons of responsibility, knowledge, and warnings, yet their teen did the unthinkable because all that they heard went right out the door when they were in the midst of their impulsive decision making.
+I have seen parents give many lessons of responsibility, knowledge, and warnings, yet their teen did the unthinkable because all that they heard went right out the door when they were in the midst of their impulsive decision making.

 The majority of children and teens make most of their decisions out of impulsiveness because they lack the skill to think through and problem solve that situation in a split second like an adult does.
 It takes time and with small situations so that they can mature into the bigger scope of things.